 Cracked Tooth

-• Sensitive to sweet foods, cold food and cold weather
+• Sensitivity to sweet foods, cold foods, and cold weather

-• Swelling in the gum near the tooth, which can also be sensitive.
+• Swelling in the gums near the tooth, which can also be sensitive.

-• The problem can be very intermittent, and, therefore, you think it’s now all fine.
+• The problem can be very intermittent, so you may think it is now resolved.

 It sounds obvious, but with cracked teeth, it’s not always a constant feeling; the issue and tooth pain can often come and go and be hard to spot visually.

-The key with adult teeth is to try and notice and do something about it early.
-Getting dental treatment to save you trouble and tooth loss down the line.
-This article is to help explain what can happen and spot the signs.
+The key with adult teeth is to try to notice and do something about them early.
+Getting dental treatment saves you trouble and tooth loss down the line.
+This article helps explain what can happen and spot the signs.

 The outer tooth is white enamel; under that is a hard substance called dentin.
 When the tooth cracks, these can move and disturb the pulp underneath, which is where the nerves and blood vessels are.